PeytonCast/ResuMade/README.md

 ## Future Improvements

 * Add the functionality for a user to create a cover letter as well
+* Additional form features such as "Add Another" button
 * Increased security for form validations
 * Turn the app into a PWA
 * Refactor for neatness/readability